IBM/cpd-cli/cpdbr-oadp/README.md

 ## System Requirements

 Cluster
+- OADP is available for OCP 4.6+.<br>
+  The OADP 0.5.x Community Operator / OADP 1.0 GA Operator is available for linux x86_64 and ppc64le.<br>
-- OADP is available for OCP 4.6+ on linux x86_64.
-It is not available for ppc64le and s390x.
+  The OADP 0.2.6 Community Operator is available for linux x86_64.
+(OADP 0.2.6 is deprecated.
+Documentation for 0.2.6 will be removed in a future release.)<br>
+  Community operators are upstream development projects that have no official support.
+Users will typically install the OADP Operator that is supported by Red Hat.
-- The cpdbr-velero-plugin is available only for linux x86_64.
+- The cpdbr-velero-plugin is available for linux x86_64 and ppc64le.
 - Ceph CSI snapshots is available for OCS 4.6+
 - If CPD is installed on NFS, NFS storage must be configured with no_root_squash for OADP restic backups.